Learner4everrr/Annotated-Semantic-Predications-from-SemMedDB/README.md

 # Annotated-Semantic-Predications-from-SemMedDB
 I went throught the pre-processing, fine-tuning process in `Interview task.ipynb`.
-Then develop the `task.py` for further multiple experiments.
+Then developed the `task.py` for further multiple experiments.

 ## Instructions
   use `run.sh` to run multiple task at the same time.
 If more then one GPU available, you could modify the GPU index to achieve parallel computing (e.g. in MSI).